isovector/certainty-by-construction/src/book/6-ring-solving.lagda.md

 inspect the type of the hole.
 It can then perform all of the necessary replacements (turning `def:_+_` into `def:_:+_` and so on) in order to write the ring-solving symbolic lambda for us.
-All that is left to do is to tell the solver which variables we'd like to use.
+All that is left to do is to tell the solver which variables we'd like to use, by sticking them in a list.

 We can demonstrate all of this by implementing `def:≈-trans` again.
 This time, the tactical ring solver is found in `module:Data.Nat.Tactic.RingSolver`, and